 The report should be completed using the University’s electronic submission system.
 The report template can be found at: https://intranet.swan.ac.uk/ExternalExaminers/

 Reports should be sufficiently detailed, addressing each of the items raised in the report form template.
 Where a report is deemed to be lacking in detail, it may be referred back to the External Examiner for revision.

-The report draws extensively on the relevant indicators of the QAA’s Quality Code.
-External Examiners’ comments on the examining process shall be required, including observations on the structure and content of the programme of study and its delivery and also areas of good practice and opportunities to enhance the quality of student learning opportunities.
+The report draws extensively on the relevant Advice and Guidance of the QAA’s UK Quality Code: External Expertise.
+External Examiners’ comments on the examining process are required, including observations on the structure and content of the programme of study and its delivery, and also areas of good practice and opportunities to enhance the quality of student learning opportunities.
+Topics include:

-- sufficiency of number and range of papers from the whole cohort to enable you to determine that the internal marking was appropriate and consistent;
+- Sufficiency of number and range of papers from the whole cohort to enable External Examiners to determine that the internal marking was appropriate and consistent;

 - Examples of good, interesting or innovative practice.

-If your duties have been extended to include consideration of students under an associated collaborative agreement, please comment on any specific issue relating to collaborative arrangements not covered in the above sections.
+- If an External Examiner’s duties have been extended to include consideration of students under an associated collaborative agreement, please comment on any specific issue relating to collaborative arrangements not covered in the above sections.

 External Examiners’ reports for collaborative programmes are reviewed in exactly the same manner as for programmes taught directly by the University.
 A copy is sent to the appropriate member of staff at the Collaborative Partner and it is expected that there will be a joint development of a response to the Examiner’s report.

-At the end of the period of appointment, an External Examiner is expected to provide in their annual report, an overview of issues that have arisen which will be conveyed to their successor.
+At the end of the period of appointment, an External Examiner is expected to provide an overview in their annual report of issues that have arisen which will be conveyed to their successor.

-If the External Examiner wishes to raise a sensitive or confidential issue he/she may write directly to the Vice Chancellor of Swansea University.
+If the External Examiner wishes to raise a sensitive or confidential issue they may write directly to the Vice Chancellor of Swansea University.

 Action to be Taken Urgently

-The Pro-Vice-Chancellor (Academic) and the Director of Academic Services receive copies of External Examiners’ reports.
-If their attention is drawn to any issue of concern which requires urgent action the issue can be dealt with outside the quality assurance committee structure, but must involve the College/School and other relevant staff.
-Reports on the action taken, if any, shall be provided to the Academic Standards and Quality Committee as appropriate.
+The PVC (Education) and the Director of Academic Services receive copies of External Examiners’ reports.
+If their attention is drawn to any issue of concern which requires urgent action, this can be dealt with outside the quality assurance committee structure, but must involve the Faculty and other relevant staff.
+Reports on the action taken, if any, will be provided to the Learning, Teaching and Quality Committee, as appropriate.

 External Examiners are responsible for:

-- Preparing, on an annual basis, a report on the College/School provision for which they are responsible for overseeing;
+- Preparing an annual report on the Faculty’s provision for which they are responsible for overseeing;

-- Submitting the report in a timely manner (within six weeks of the Examining Board – for those held in June, i.e. by 31st July), or one month after the Examining Board;
+- Submitting the report in a timely manner (within six weeks of the Examination Board – for those held in June, i.e. by 31 July), or one month after the Examination Board;

 - Ensuring that the subject team respond adequately/with justification with respect to recommendations made to assure the standards and/or enhance quality.

-When you submit your report using our web-based application, it is immediately available to:
+When the report is submitted via the web-based application, it is immediately available to:

-- The Pro-Vice-Chancellor (Academic) – Chair of Academic Standards and Quality Committee;
+- The PVC (Education) who is also the Chair of the Learning, Teaching and Quality Committee;

 - The Director of Academic Services;

-- The Director of the College/School Learning and Teaching Committee;
+- The Director of the Faculty Learning and Teaching Committee;

-Academic Quality Services staff will also provide a copy of the report to the Chair of the Progression and Award Board for consideration as part of the University’s Quality Assurance procedures.
+Academic Quality Services staff will prepare a Faculty Summary Report for the Chair of the Progression and Awards Board for consideration, as part of the University’s Quality Assurance procedures.

 Student Access to External Examiners' Reports

-External Examiners’ reports are made widely available to University and College Committees responsible for quality assurance.
-The membership of these Committees will include student representatives and consequently student representatives will also have access to the External Examiner’s report and College/School response to the report through the relevant committee structures and are expected to inform/contribute to the response.
+External Examiners’ reports are made widely available to those University and Faculty Committees responsible for quality assurance.
+The membership of these Committees will include student representatives.
+Consequently, student representatives will have access to the External Examiner’s report and Faculty’s response to the report through the relevant committee structures and are expected to inform/contribute to the response.

 External Examiners may submit separate confidential reports on a programme directly to the Vice Chancellor.
-These confidential reports are however NOT made available to students or to the relevant University Committees.
+These confidential reports are not made available to students or to the relevant University Committees.

 Drafting a Response – the Programme Director and Board of Study